shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 The temptation to continue classifying and sub-classifying by inventing ad hoc discriminators is a powerful tendency that occasionally runs riot and appeals to the bureaucratic mind.
-Even though applying discrimintators from general experience ad hoc seems like a smart approach, it easily leads to tunnel vision.
+Even though applying discriminators from general experience ad hoc seems like a smart approach, it easily leads to tunnel vision.